MBarcelos/SAFE-network/README.md

 ## The Development

 Every creator that was involved in this project met 1 day before we were given the theme to our ptoject.
 We managed to have a great communication and to work as a great team.
-First, all of us talked about the strengths and what we were going to be comfortable working on which resulted in a very good workflow for both backend and frontend developers.
+Firstly, all of us talked about our strengths and what we were going to be comfortable working on which resulted in a very good workflow for both backend and frontend developers.

+## My Role
+I was in charge of the back end.
+I developed a REST API from scratch, that we consumed in our website.
+We used Maven to deal with dependencies and deployment.
+The project is ready to use mySQL database, however, the project was developed using H2 database.
+To map the database schema, we used Hibernate with Spring.
+To test the API requests we used Postman.

 ## Tech && Methodologies

-Java, Javascript, Mac OS, Spring, Spring MVC, Javascript MVC, Hibernate, MySQL, Tomcat, Maven, Git, Scrum, HTML5, CSS3, IntelliJ, Visual Studio Code.
+Java, Javascript, Mac OS, Spring, Spring MVC, Javascript MVC, Hibernate, MySQL, H2, Tomcat, Maven, Git, Scrum, HTML5, CSS3, Postman, IntelliJ, Visual Studio Code.

 ## How to use